Skip to main content

 • Kill any cancer cells that may be left after surgery

-• Along with radiation to help it work better
+• Help radiation work better

 Side effects of chemo

-Chemo can make you feel very tired, sick to your stomach, and cause your hair to fall out.
-But these problems go away after treatment ends.
+Chemo can make you feel very tired and sick to your stomach.
+It might also cause your hair to fall out.
+But these problems tend to go away after treatment ends.

 There are ways to treat most chemo side effects.
 If you have side effects, be sure to talk to your cancer care team so they can help.